Sumner M. Redstone Professor of Surgery, Harvard Medical School

 Dr. Tompkins has led a fundamental and clinical research program that began in 1990, with an NIH-supported first-in-the-nation Specialized Research Center in trauma.
 It’s associated Trauma Research Training Program has produced dozens of the current leaders in the clinical and research field of injury.
 In 2001, he led a large-scale Collaborative Research Program in injury research, which was the largest NIH-funded program ever received by MGH and the 10th largest NIH extramural program to date nationally.
 These programs – with well more than $200M in public funding – have provided Dr. Tompkins with a unique understanding of inflammation and metabolic features of humans in response to severe stresses.

 Following these decades of significant clinical and basic science discovery, Dr. Tompkins founded a center for research and innovation, which has translated scientific applications into multiple inventions and companies.
 Three previous companies eventually sold for a total of more than $1.2B.
-He currently serves on the Boards of Directors of start-up companies in a vast array of medical applications involving Treatment for Alzheimer’s Disease, Point-of-Care Diagnostics, Chimeric Antigen Receptor (CAR) T-cell Therapies, Microcirculatory Dysfunction in the Critically Ill, and Novel Approaches to Cellular Function Ex Vivo.
+He served on the Boards of Directors of start-up companies in a vast array of medical applications involving Treatment for Alzheimer’s Disease, Point-of-Care Diagnostics, Chimeric Antigen Receptor (CAR) T-cell Therapies, Microcirculatory Dysfunction in the Critically Ill, and Novel Approaches to Cellular Function Ex Vivo.